mdscheuerell/ASSESSOR/README.md

 # ASSESSOR
-ASSESSOR is an age-structured state-space stock-recruit model for Pacific salmon.
+This is the development page for ASSESSOR, an age-structured state-space stock-recruit model for Pacific salmon.
+Please click [here](https://mdscheuerell.github.io/ASSESSOR) for the full vignette.